geektutor/day11/README.md

 Here is my final screen

+![Final Screen][logo]

 Other screenshots as I went through the development process can be found ()[here]

-I learnt CustomPaint majorly with this task and how to work with SingleChildScrollView
+I learnt CustomPaint majorly with this task and how to work with SingleChildScrollView.
+I also learnt how to use url launcher to open links in a web browser.